Realmlist/UniversalVideoDownloader/README.md

 - Only MP4 and MP3 formats are supported.
 - All downloads are processed securely and deleted after transfer.
 - Some sites may restrict downloading of their content.
-- **Generated with DeepSeek because I'm lazy and don't intend to use this in a professional nor production setting.**
+- **Generated with DeepSeek because I'm lazy and don't intend to use this in a professional setting.**
-- **I will provide no support on possible issues.
-Fork or create pull requests instead.**

 ## 📄 License
 MIT